vsrc/jaguar/README.md

       "surname": "Wayne"
     }
   ```
-3. Do a get request and be ready to be served with your data while your back-end friend is stil waiting waiter to pick up his lunch order.
+3. Do a get request and be ready to be served with your data while your back-end friend is stil waiting waiter to pick up his/her/their lunch order.

 ### Example 2

-Your back-end developer returned from lunch but he went now to get a coffee.
-He won't be back for at least 45 minutes.
+Your back-end developer returned from lunch but he/she/they went now to get a coffee.
+He/she/they won't be back for at least 45 minutes.
 You need to test your web/mobile app performance with large amount of data.
 Your database have only three records.
 What will you do?

-1. Copy those three results
+1. Copy those 3 results
 2. Paste them into your favorite or at least 2nd favorite text editor
 3. Continue pasting until in front of your eyes 3 objects becomes 6, 6 becomes 12, 12 becomes 24...
-4. Once happy copy all objects
+4. Once you are happy, copy all objects
 5. Run Jaguar
 6. Do a post request on /bulk endpoint with all your copied objects
-7. Do a get request and be ready to be served with your data while your back-end friend is still explaing to the waiter how to write his name on a coffee cup
+7. Do a get request and be ready to be served with your data while your back-end friend is still explaing to the waiter how to write his/her/their name on a coffee cup

 ## Features